-This blog is part of an ongoing series looking to explain the common conditions CURE treats in ways that all of us non-medical folk can understand.
+This blog is part of an ongoing series looking to explain the common conditions CURE treats in ways that all of us can understand.

 There are a few problems that cause hydrocephalus, but they’re all related to CSF.
 When a CURE Uganda patient has hydrocephalus their brain is either:

-For all three scenarios, hydrocephalus creates a situation where there is too much fluid inside the baby’s skull and, with nowhere to go, the baby’s head begins to swell up – not unlike a water balloon filling up.
-Baby’s skulls are soft and still flexible up until a certain age, but even with this flexibility, there is only so much fluid that can be accommodated in a small space and a dangerous amount of pressure can begin to build inside the baby’s skull.
+For all three scenarios, hydrocephalus creates a situation where there is too much fluid inside the skull and, with nowhere to go, the head begins to swell up – not unlike a water balloon filling up.
+This condition is most common in infants and older adults.
+CURE Uganda treats hydrocephalus in babies.
+Their skulls are soft and still flexible up until a certain age, but even with this flexibility, there is only so much fluid that can be accommodated in a small space and a dangerous amount of pressure can begin to build inside the baby’s skull.
 This pressure is what pushes the still soft skull outwards, creating the enlarged head look associated with hydrocephalus.
 But more dangerously, this pressure also pushes in on the brain.
 If the pressure isn’t relieved, it can cause blindness (as our eyes are connected to our brain), brain damage, and eventually death.

 Hydrocephalus is a fatal condition, but thankfully there is treatment!
-The preferred treatment is a surgery called an ETV/CPC which is actually a two part procedure:
+The preferred treatment is a surgery called an ETV/CPC which is a two-part procedure:

-- The ETV (Endoscopic Third Ventriculostomy) essentially goes into the baby’s brain and opens up a small hole through which the excess CSF can drain out of.
+- The ETV (Endoscopic Third Ventriculostomy) goes into the baby’s brain and opens up a small hole through which the excess CSF can drain out.